How to Solve the “WordPress Memory Limit Exhausted” Error – A Complete Guide

 Understanding WordPress Memory Limit Exhausted Errors

-WordPress is written in PHP, relies on server-side memory to function.
+WordPress is written in PHP, and relies on server-side memory to function.
 Just like a regular computer, web servers need memory to run multiple applications simultaneously.
 PHP is allocated a specific amount of memory to function, set by your hosting provider.

 The WordPress Memory Limit Exhausted Error occurs when WordPress needs more memory than it’s been allocated.
 These errors are more likely to happen on shared servers.